StoneGoblinGames/OldSchoolRPGPlugin/README.md

-# Old School Dungeons and Dragons Plugin for Unreal Engine
+# Old School DnD Plugin for Unreal Engine

-Plugin specifically tailored for Old School Dungeons and Dragons (OSDD) games.
+Plugin specifically tailored for Old School DnD (OSDD) games.
 This plugin provides a comprehensive suite of features that allow games to create and customize their own Uneal Engine characters using old school D&D rules.

 ## Features